Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed height of drag element when reordering collections.
 - Fixed some issues with unity 2019.

+profile-dependent-scene-and-collection:\
+Adds ProfileDependent<T>, ProfileDependentScene and ProfileDependentCollection that provides the ability to load a different scene depending the current profile.

 ## Patches for Advanced Scene Manager

 Patches are partial updates that are too important to have our users wait for.